user-74/super-calendar-csc207/README.md

 Logging into the Calendar

-0. Make sure to mark the phase2 folder as sources root
+0. Make sure to mark the folder as sources root in Intellij
 1. To start the calendar, build and run Main.java
 2. Select create a new user, and input your new user information.
 3. Log into the calendar using the user you just created.